-Chris McCormack will conduct the field sampling program with some assistance from Holly Trejo.
+The ECM Field Manager, Chris McCormack, will conduct the field sampling program with assistance from Holly Trejo.
 The Field Manager responsibilities include:

-- Conducting field activities in accordance with this SAP/QAPP and associated work plan; - Using the correct sample collection techniques, sample labeling format, and recording all required information on the field sheets, notebook, and chain of custody documentation; - Overseeing the transport of all samples to the designated laboratory; and - Communicating to project personnel/or QCM as needed any conditions in the field that affect sample collection or integrity so that the issues are addressed in a timely manner.
+- Conducting field activities in accordance with this SAP/QAPP and associated work plan; - Correct use of sample collection techniques, sample labeling format, recording and all required information on the field sheets, notebook, and COC documentation; - Overseeing the proper shipment of all samples to the designated laboratory; and - Communicating to project personnel and QCM of any conditions in the field that affect sample collection or integrity so that the potential issues are addressed in a timely manner.